-The contestability period under a life insurance policy is a period during which insurance companies can investigate and deny claims after the policy has gone into effect.
-In Florida and most states, the life insurance contestability period is two years from the date the the life insurance policy goes into effect.
+The contestability period under a life insurance policy is the period following a claim during which insurance companies can investigate and deny claims.
+In Florida, the life insurance contestability period is two years from the date that the life insurance policy goes into effect.
 If a policyholder dies during this two year window, the insurance company will investigate to confirm that the insured provided accurate information when applying for the life insurance policy.
-If the insurance company discovers that an insured provided material false or incorrect information when applying for coverage, the insurance company will deny the death benefit even if the misrepresentation was not related to the cause of death.
+If the insurance company discovers that an insured provided materially false or incorrect information when applying for coverage, the insurance company will deny the death benefit even if the misrepresentation was not related to the cause of death.

 Innocent mistakes in the application for insurance will not necessarily result in denial of the death benefit.

 The rationale behind the contestability period is to control premiums.

 When insurance companies underwrite a life insurance policy, the carrier considers the amount and nature of the risk.
 This risk assessment is critical in determining the policy premium.
 When information is misrepresented, the premium may be set too low given the risk.

 Certain situations can result in the contestability period restarting.